 We recommend teaching them to use Dave Ramsey’s proven retirement savings plan.
 Dave Ramsey has helped millions of people get out of debt and how to build wealth.
 He recommends that teenagers start putting away $2,000 or more a year for 8 to 10 years starting at the age of 18 or 19.
 Of course, the more money that your teen puts back the more money they will have during their retirement years.

 By implementing his proven method it is entirely possible for your teenager to have enough cash to retire by the age of 65 and be a millionaire.
 Like we mentioned earlier, the more you put back now the better.
 Do reiterate that the later they start saving money, the less money they will have by the time your teenager is ready to retire, even if they invest more money later.
 When you start at a later age, you don’t have the ability to let your money sit untouched for several decades in order to earn the interest that you need to retire a millionaire.
+Following this plan is smart money management and can help them in the long run.

 How to Make Wise Big Ticket Purchases